paulnorthrop/revdbayes/README.md

 ### What does revdbayes do?

 The `revdbayes` package uses the ratio-of-uniforms method to produce random samples from the posterior distributions that occur in some relatively simple Bayesian extreme value analyses.
-The functionality of revdbayes is similar to the evdbayes package <https://cran.r-project.org/package=evdbayes>, which uses Markov Chain Monte Carlo (MCMC) methods for posterior simulation.
+The functionality of revdbayes is similar to the `evdbayes` package <https://cran.r-project.org/package=evdbayes>, which uses Markov Chain Monte Carlo (MCMC) methods for posterior simulation.
+Advantages of the ratio-of-uniforms method over MCMC in this context are that the user is not required to set tuning parameters nor to monitor convergence and a random posterior sample is produced.
+Use of the Rcpp package <https://cran.r-project.org/package=evdbayes> enables `revdbayes` to be faster than `evdbayes`.

 ### A simple example